 During the plan development process, the public identified certain areas where access could be enhanced within the unit.
 The Campbell Canyon area within the legislatively designated boundary of the park and adjacent to the Stuckagain neighborhood is one such area.
 In 2008, The Conservation Fund purchased the approximately 150 acre private parcel with the intention of transferring it to the park to provide additional access.
-The transfer is pending but development of this area is a priority to distribute use and provide access to East Anchorage residents.
+The transfer was completed during the plan process.
+Future development of this area will be important to distribute use and provide access to underserved East Anchorage residents.
 Neighborhood concerns should be addressed through the site design process.
 Additionally, access to the Upper Potter Valley and the McHugh Peak Complex area from this unit is very limited yet the recreational opportunities in these areas abound.
 Development of a large regional trailhead in the area should be a major priority for the park as a means of dispersing use.
-The Chugach Access Plan contains more detailed information and will serve as the guiding document for access-related issues.
+The Chugach Access Plan22 contains more detailed information related to enhancing access to these sites and others along the boundary of the park.

-The Chugach Access Plan, issued for public review in 2010, guides access development and distribution.
+22 The Chugach Access Plan, issued for public review in 2010, guides access development and distribution.